TheBIMsider/BYF/README.md

 We'd love to hear from you!
 [Create an issue](https://github.com/TheBIMsider/BYF/issues).

 ---

+*localStorage v1.1 - Enhanced settings, processing indicators and your data stays in your browser only - ultimate privacy*

 *Made with ❤️ & 🤖 assistance for the fitness and open-source communities*